dss-extensions/DSS-Python/README.md

 python setup.py install
 ```

-If you are familiar with `conda-build`, there is a complete recipe to build DSS C-API, KLUSolve and DSS Python in the `conda` subfolder.
+If you are familiar with `conda-build`, there is a complete recipe to build DSS C-API, KLUSolve(X) and DSS Python in the `conda` subfolder.

 Example usage
 =============